echoprotocol/echowiki/technologies/sidechains/whitepaper/sidechains-whitepaper.md

 ER20 tokens deposits and withdrawals are free of charge.
 Fees related to the ERC20 smart contract calls on the Echo side are covered by the fee pool of the contract.

+## Sidechain Penalties

+If committee members don't send an appropriate sidechain SPV transaction, any user can use `sidechain_btc_spv_add_missed_tx_operation` or `sidechain_eth_spv_add_missed_tx_receipt_operation` to add a proof for a missed transaction by a committee member.
+Is will also activate penalty mechanism which slahses all committee and reward the reporter.

 ## Further Development